Stdunson/Stdunson/README.md

-- 👋 Hi, I’m @Stdunson
-- 👀 I’m interested in application development
+I'm an honors computer science student at the illustrious Prairie View A&M University.
+I'm from Texas.
-- 🌱 I’m currently learning C++, Data Structures, Swift, and SwiftUI
+I'm interested in Mobile Development and currently learning Swift, SwiftUI, Javascript, and React Native.
-- 📫 Reach me by emailing stdunson5@gmail.com
-- ⚡ Fun fact: I'm an Orlando Magic fan
+Go Magic!